International Frequently Asked Questions (FAQs)

 Yes!
 Keele has three shops located on campus where you will find a selection of grocery items, soft drinks as well as chilled and frozen food.
 In the Students’ Union shop you can buy stationery, the infamous ‘Keele Hoodie’, toiletries, cards, sandwiches, snacks and oriental foods etc. There is a book store called ‘Blackwells’, Costa Coffee, a newsagents with a Post Office, a Pharmacy, and a branch of the bank of ‘Santander’.

 The local bus services are very frequent with departures every ten minutes from Keele campus to local areas such as Newcastle, Stoke on Trent (rail station) and Stoke on Trent City Centre.
-All providers have a range of discount tickets and First Bus offer an annual pass to Keele students at a cost of £319.
+All providers have a range of discount tickets and First Bus offer an annual pass to Keele students.
 These are available from the Students' Union Reception and give unlimited use of all First Bus services in Staffordshire and South Cheshire.

 For rail travel, Stoke on Trent train station and Crewe train station are the two closest stations.
 Crewe provides links to northbound services, going as far as Glasgow, and Stoke on Trent is a main stop for trains linking to many areas of the UK, including London, Birmingham and Manchester.
 National Rail offer a special railcard for 16-25 year olds (and 26+ years who are in full-time study) which gives a discount of a third on nationwide travel.